Karel Pešek: Style of play

 Pešek started his playing career as a left back, but changed to center half, a position he played for most of his career.
-A midsized footballer, neither tall nor particularly strong, he was an outstanding athlete (as evidenced by him playing two Olympic sports) and was known for his great physical endurance.
+A midsized footballer, he was not tall but particularly strong, he was an outstanding athlete (as evidenced by him playing two Olympic sports) and was known for his great physical endurance.
 Pešek was a complete technical footballer, a precise passer, and excellent in both defence and attack.
 He often increased the pace of his teams' attack and linked well with the forward line.
 According to Hungarian footballer Alfred Schaffer, "the advantage of his game is the huge calm in his head and legs.
 While another center half clings to you with a thud, Káda kicks in quite quietly and takes the ball from you".

 Life After Sports

-Pešek retired completely from sports in 1934, working for the Czechoslovakian Health Ministry until being fired in the early 1950s for not being a member of the Communist Party.
+Pešek retired completely from sports in 1934, working for the Czechoslovak Health Ministry until being fired in the early 1950s for not being a member of the Communist Party.
 He died of cardiac arrest, shortly after his 75th birthday.